Durkan’s budget plans include elimination of $30 million equity fund

 “Facing a $300 million shortfall in 2020, the City paused spending on (the fund) and then included in the Mayor’s budget a proposal to reallocate” the money to shore up other needs, including other programs designed to promote housing and economic equity, and including COVID-19 services, Nyland said.

-The mayor submitted the supplemental 2020 legislation last month along with her 2021 budget plan, which would address next year’s projected revenue gap with cuts across departments, emergency reserves and the council’s new tax on big businesses, while allocating $100 million for spending on communities of color.
+The mayor submitted the supplemental 2020 legislation to the council last month along with her 2021 budget plan, which would address next year’s projected revenue gap with cuts across departments, emergency reserves and the council’s new tax on big businesses, while allocating $100 million for spending on communities of color.

 Durkan promised $100 million over the summer in response to the uprising for Black lives and recently appointed a task force to guide the proposed spending, calling it her Equitable Communities Initiative.